longshoreman/longshoreman/README.md

 #### Configuration Store

 We are currently using Redis to store and distribute the cluster's state.
 Longshoreman uses PubSub to notify Routers of updates to the internal application routing table.
-We're looking into support for etcd as a single point of failure exists if the Redis instance is not redundant.
+We're looking into support for CouchBase as a single point of failure exists if the Redis instance is not redundant.

 ![Diagram](http://i.imgur.com/I0POpX4.png)